Students walking to class.

 How to Get Started

-Step 1: In order to take concurrent classes, the student is required to have a 3.0 GPA (unweighted) OR a 19 on the ACT/PreACT Composite OR 1010 on the SAT/PreSAT Composite.
+• Step 1: The student is required to have a 3.0 GPA (unweighted) OR a 19 on the ACT/PreACT Composite OR 1010 on the SAT/PreSAT Composite.

 Let’s Get Enrolled in Class

-Step 1: If you do not clear each ACT subject with a 19+ score or SAT subject with a 510+ score or have not taken the ACT or SAT, you are required to take placement testing.
+• Step 1: If you do not clear each ACT subject with a 19+ score or SAT subject with a 510+ score or have not taken the ACT or SAT, you may be required to take placement testing in the subject area for which you plan to take a concurrent course.
 If you don’t know if you need placement testing, contact admissions at 918-343-7546 or [email protected].

 Parent/Guardian Rights